MilanovaSmile/vite-plugin-html-mila/README.md

 # Description

-Vite plugin to copy and minify HTML.
+Vite plugin for minimizing html, with the ability to copy html files.
 Terser is used for minification.

+- Minifies HTML when imported in JS files.
+- Minifies third-party HTML files.
+- Copies third-party HTML files.

 # Install